blackfireio/documentation/up-and-running/upgrading-edition.rst

 * One environment for development.
 All of your team members can use the corresponding server credentials on their machines to benefit from the Production Edition features while profiling locally deployed apps.
 * One environment for testing/staging.
-This allows you to automatically start Blackfire builds if you have continuous integration/continuous development tooling and infrastructure configured.
+This lets you run :doc:`synthetic monitoring with Blackfire Player </builds-cookbooks/synthetic-monitoring>` from your continuous integration/continuous deployment pipeline.
-* One environment for production, where you can configure Synthetic Monitoring and get detailed insights into code performance.
+* One environment for production, where you can configure synthetic monitoring and get detailed insights into code performance.
   Configure :doc:`Blackfire Monitoring </monitoring-cookbooks/index>` and
-  :doc:`Synthetic Monitoring </builds-cookbooks/scenarios>` and get live
+  :doc:`synthetic monitoring </builds-cookbooks/synthetic-monitoring>` and get live
   insights into code performance where it really matters.